 This added layer of intelligence may help general public acceptance of cryptocurrency which is already gaining tractions with governments worldwide.

 Benevolent AI uses artificial intelligence to boost scientific discovery.
 Benevolent AI arose out of a biotech company and BenevolentBio uses AI technology to increase the efficiency of drug discovery and other purposes to benefit human health.
 But Benevelont AI deals in more than just the pharmaceutical industry.
 BenevolentTech helps scientists and researchers access and use their data with the addition of artificial intelligence.

 Chatterbox Labs is making artificial intelligence available to more people by making the process of creating AI, machine learning, and deep learning products quick and accessible to even those without in-house data scientists.
-They do this using their own Cognitive Engine which address multiple industries, languages, and solutions all at once.
-The entire process from deploying the Cognitive Engine to a production ready product is only two days.
+They do this using their own Cognitive Engine which addresses multiple industries, languages, and solutions all at once.
+The entire process of deploying the Cognitive Engine to a production ready product is only two days.

 Echobox is the meeting point of artificial intelligence and social media publishing.
 They are the creator of “Larry,” an AI personal assistant that that assists with content curation and audience growth on Facebook and Twitter.